 - Talking Your Way Out: Before the Butcher's Ball, realizing his army was outnumbered and in no condition to fight an enemy army of Riverlanders and northerners, Cole called a parley and tried to negotiate terms.
 All his efforts to negotiate fail; his offer to retreat in exchange for his men's lives was dismissed by Garibald Grey, who refused the chance to avenge the deaths of his own men.
 When Cole pointed out a battle would cost the lives of many of their own men, Roderick Dustin laughed and told Cole that his northerners would rather die in one last glorious battle than freeze or starve to death with the onset of winter.
 When Cole finally tried to challenge all three of the enemy commanders to a trial by combat, Ser Pate of Longleaf just dismissed the offer and signaled Red Robb Rivers to riddle Cole with arrows.

 - Undignified Death: At the Butcher's Ball, Cole was basically abandoned by Aemond Targaryen, who flew on Vhagar to burn the Riverlands when they were supposed to rendezvous together with Lord Ormund Hightower and Prince Daeron.
 He proceeded to take Harrenhal, which was vacated by Daemon Targaryen.
 He was ambushed by Lord Roderick Dustin at the God's Eye.
-Upon seeing himself outnumbered, surrounded and in the eve of defeat, Ser Criston tried to instigate a duel in single combat against Ser Garibald Grey, Lord Dustin and Ser Pate of Longleaf, but they all refused him.
+Upon seeing himself outnumbered, surrounded, and in the eve of defeat, Ser Criston tried to instigate a duel in single combat against Ser Garibald Grey, Lord Dustin, and Ser Pate of Longleaf, but they all refused him.
 He was instead riddled with arrows and his men were brought down by Dustin's forces, and after his death, his killers hacked his head off and stuck it on a spear as a battle standard.

 - The Unreveal: It's not quite clear what made him betray Rhaenyra, but whatever happened between them was bad.
 Rhaenyra marrying Daemon didn't help.